Decentralized Finance (DeFi): DappRadar’s Ultimate Guide

 What is Decentralized Finance?

-DeFi or decentralized finance is an overarching phrase for financial services operating on public blockchains.
+DeFi, or decentralized finance, is an overarching phrase for financial services operating on public blockchains.
 In DeFi, you can do almost everything traditional banks support but faster.

-This includes earning interest, borrowing, lending, buying insurances, trading derivatives, trading assets, and more.
+This includes earning interest, borrowing, lending, buying insurance, trading derivatives, trading assets, and more.
 It doesn’t require paperwork or a third party on the blockchain.
 Moreover, DeFi is global, peer-to-peer, pseudonymous, and open to anyone.

 Why are people using DeFi?

 DeFi and decentralized exchanges (DEXs) around the world allow anyone easier access to credit, lending, and borrowing activities.
 This technology changes the landscape of the conventional financial systems.

-Users make trades and move their assets wherever they want, without waiting for bank transfers or paying standard bank fees.
+Users make trades and move their assets wherever they want without waiting for bank transfers or paying standard bank fees.
+Although other crypto-specific fees, such as gas fees, may apply.

 Best DeFi tokens